 Located in a historic 1925 railway station on the Mississippi River in downtown Baton Rouge, this Art & Science Museum has an array of exhibits, hands-on activities, and planetarium shows for all to enjoy.
 Some of their permanent exhibits give visitors a view into ancient Egypt from the Ptolemaic Period (323 to 30 B.C.).
 Maps, ancient Egyptian as well as Greek & Roman artifacts, and a real mummy inhabit the space.
 The Planet Tower has giant models of the planets built to scale, and the Universe Gallery displays photos taken from the Hubble Space Telescope, NASA, and JPL Aircraft.
 The hands-on galleries are perfect for kids looking to discover the wonder of art and science through play.
 The Discovery Depot is designed for children six months to nine years-old and the Science Station is for children ages seven to twelve.
 Planetarium Shows include “Dinosaurs Alive!,” “Journey to the Stars,” “The Life of Trees” and more!
 For a full list of showings along with seasonal exhibits visit their website at LASM.org.

-Free to the public every weekday from 1 p.m.-4 p.m., The Acadian Museum has three main rooms for guests to sightsee.
+Free to the public Tuesday-Friday from 1 p.m.-4 p.m. and Saturday from 10 a.m. to noon, the Acadian Museum has three main rooms for guests to sightsee.
 The Erath Room features the vibrant history of the town in which the museum is located all captured in photographs.
 The Acadian Room has objects and artifacts dating back to 1603 to the present.
-A physical documentation of the history of The Acadians that defines many parts of our state, this room takes you from the exportation of the Acadians from Canada all the way to the culture that still exists till this day.
-The Prairie Bayou Cajun Room takes visitors to the settling of the Acadians on the prairies, bayous, and marshes of Vermillion Parish up until the present day.
+A physical documentation of the history of the Acadians that defines many parts of our state, this room takes you from the exportation of the Acadians from Canada all the way to the culture that still exists till this day.
+The Prairie Bayou Cajun Room takes visitors to the settling of the Acadians on the prairies, bayous, and marshes of Vermilion Parish up until the present day.
 All in all, this museum tells the story of the Cajun people that are so prominent in south Louisiana.
 A history and culture that has truly developed in America for over 400 years, The Acadian Museum tells every bit of their story and how they changed the culture of Louisiana forever.
-Hungry?
-Stop by Café du Musee that is located right next door to the museum.
-The doors open at 5 p.m. and many locals come to meet and speak French.
-The café is also the host of the museums Local Legends series, where Cajun jam sessions are held and speakers come to talk about everything Cajun.
+A Living Legends program honors those, famous and obscure, who have excelled at their careers or worked to promote the culture, including our first Cajun Astronaut, Hayley Arceneaux.

 Celebrating everything southern from art, to cuisine, history and music this state of the art museum has exhibitions of all sorts.
 From “Top Mob: A History of New Orleans Graffiti” to a Day of the Dead altar installation, and the Ogden After Hours musical series there is plenty of entertainment here at Ogden which is free for Louisiana residents every Thursday.
 The permanent collections include artworks from Civil War veteran Charles Hutson to Elayne Goodman’s altar to Elvis.
 All the artwork highlights artists of the American South telling the unique story of its artwork that often bent the rules of time as it has its own history and natural textures that were not present in many other parts of the country.
 The education department hosts a variety of workshops for people of all ages and the Ogden After Dark music series brings some of the top New Orleans musicians to play for guests every Thursday from 6-8 p.m.